-Bread was left in the machine too long and condensation collected on the baking pan

-Whenever possible, remove bread from the baking pan and cool on a wire rack before keep warm period ends

-The wet/dry balance of the ingredients may be incorrect

-Measure ingredients accurately
+Bread was left in the machine too long and condensation collected on the baking pan Whenever possible, remove bread from the baking pan and cool on a wire rack before keep warm period ends The wet/dry balance of the ingredients may be incorrect Measure ingredients accurately

-H:HH massage on display
+H:HH message on display

-Press the Stop button.
-Temperature in breadmaker is too high Remove the baking pan, leave lid open and allow to cool.
+Temperature in breadmaker is too high Press the Stop button.
+Remove the baking pan, leave lid open and allow to cool.
 When cool, put the baking pan back in, set program and start the program again.